Holy Stone is almost like the Holy Grail among people just starting out with flying drones.

 Sifting through a host of drones gets more difficult as you lower the price range.
 You gotta filter through false claims, extra features you won’t need, and poor quality.

-This is why I chose to write about the Holy Stone HS270 today; just to give you an unbiased view of my experience with it.
+This is why I chose to write about it today (specs and reviews here); just to give you an unbiased view of my experience with it.
 But before that, let me introduce myself.

 Hi!
 This is Dhia.
 I’m a traveler, an engineer, and a passionate drone-flyer.
 I’ve tried my hands on a whole lot of drones, and my faith has shifted from over a lot of products over the years.